turnersale/reading_notes/reading/lutz_learning_python.md

   - Built in function and modules: _round, math, random,_ etc.
   - Expressions: unlimited integer precision, bitwise operations, hex, octal, and binary formats
   - Third party extensions: vectors, libraries, visualization, plotting, etc.
-- Numeric Literals:
+- Numeric Literals
   - If you write a number with a decimal or exponent, then it is stored as a float
   - Hexadecimals can be coded with a leading 0x or 0X
   - Octals can be coded with a leading 0o or 0O
   - Binary literals can be coded with a leading 0b or 0B
   - If you wish to use a function to convert to these literals, you can use _hex(), oct()_ or _bin()_
   - _complex(real, imaginary)_: used to create complex numbers
-- Built-in Numeric Tools:
+- Built-in Numeric Tools
-  - Expression Operators: +, -, *, /, , **, &amp;, etc.
+  - Expression Operators: +, -, *, /, , **, &, etc.
   - Built-in mathematical functions: _pow, abs, round, int, hex, bin,_ etc.
   - Utility modules: _random, math,_ etc.
-- Python Expression Operators:
+- Python Expression Operators
   - Full table of expression operators on pg.
 141
   - Mixed operators follow operator precedence in their calculation
-  - Operator Precedence follows these rules:
+  - Operator Precedence follows these rules
     - Lower in the table found on 141, higher the precedence
     - If they fall on the same level of precedence, they are evaluated left to right
     - Parentheses circumvent the levels of precedence (just be careful)